Skip to content

 1. VM start Spawn Firecracker process, wait for agent health Spawn vfkit process, wait for agent health

-2. Local-dir re-mount Not supported VirtioFS re-mount (mounts do not persist across VM reboots)
+2. Local-dir re-mount 9P re-mount (mounts do not persist across VM reboots) VirtioFS re-mount (mounts do not persist across VM reboots)

-3. Credential refresh All credentials re-mounted via 9P All credentials re-mounted via VirtioFS
+3. Mount refresh All mounts: entries re-mounted via 9P All mounts: entries re-mounted via VirtioFS

 4. Startup hook Runs (install hook skipped — state file records it already ran) Same